 BLACKMORE C., The Client's Tale: the role of the client in building buildings, RIBA Publications, 1990.
-An insightful (and rare) account from the client's point of view, and written in plain English for good measure!
+An insightful (and rare) account from the client's point of view, and written in plain English.

 BRAND S., How Buildings Learn: what happens after they are built, Penguin, 1994.
 Ridiculously, the British edition was banned for a while because it upset a designer, then it was re-issued with some of the good bits missing.
 A BBC documentary series of six episodes based on the same idea aired in 1997.
 How Buildings Learn Episode 1, Flow BBC, 1997 .

 CAMPBELL J., Grammatical Man: information, entropy, language and life, Simon and Schuster, New York, 1982.
-The section on redundancy and constraints in information theory are especially good (and relevant!).
+The section on redundancy and constraints in information theory is especially good.

 COOPER, Gail, Air-conditioning America, London: Johns Hopkins University Press (1998) A classic of its kind, Should be required reading for all building designers.

-HAWKEN, Paul, LOVINS, Amory and LOVINS, Hunter, Natural Capitalism, Earthscan Publications, London, 1999.
-See also Factor Four.
+HAWKEN, Paul, LOVINS, Amory and LOVINS, Hunter, Natural Capitalism, Earthscan Publications, London, 1999..

 HELLER Robert., Culture Shock: the office revolution, Hodder & Stoughton, London, 1990.
-Two decades down the road this is great hindsight reading, especially the parts that grapple with the effects of IT.
+Three decades down the road this is great hindsight reading, especially the parts that grapple with the effects of IT.
 The era is pre-internet, but e-mail is just on the map.
-The chapter on Rank Xerox is especially fascinating.
-Shows how hard it is to make solid predictions, even in a relatively short timescale.
+The chapter on Rank Xerox shows how hard it is to make solid predictions, even in a relatively short timescale.

 From Architecture for Beginners, page 141

-IGNATIEV Michael., The Needs of Strangers, Vintage Books, London, 1984.
+IGNATIEFF, Michael., The Needs of Strangers, Vintage Books, London, 1984.
 Extensively drawing from King Lear, this lucidly argues that natural justice should be based on needs not rights.
 A good starting point for an exploration of the theory of needs in the context of the modern welfare state.
-Relevant to buildings?
-Of course!

-MACMILLAN, Sebastian, Designing Better Buildings, Quality and Value in the Built Enviornment, Spon Press, 2004.
-The vexed questions of quality and value are let loose here.
-It's a bit unnerving to see portmanteau terms like 'design', 'value' and 'quality' all in the same sentence..
+MACMILLAN, Sebastian, Designing Better Buildings, Quality and Value in the Built Environment, Spon Press, 2004.
+The vexing questions of quality and value are let loose here.

 MANKOFF, Robert, The New Yorker Book of Technology Cartoons, Bloomberg Press, 2000